mebens/blackbulletiv.github.com/_posts/2011-04-18-specifying-names-in-lua-without-strings.md

 })
 {% endhighlight %}

 What's happening here?
-If the caller asks for a function called `class` we'll set a variable called _called to true.
+If the caller asks for a function called `class` we'll set a variable named `_called` to true.
 This lets us know that `class` has been indexed.
-We then use this in the elseif statement and if it's true we'll return the key, which is a string of the name used; we also set _called to false.
-Finally, we revert to using `rawget` with _G and the key.
+We then use this in the elseif statement and if it's true we'll return the key, which is a string of the name used; we also set `_called` to false.
+Finally, we revert to using `rawget` with `_G` and the key.

 There's one catch with this approach.
 If the user doesn't actually call `class`, but instead passes it as an argument or something, bad things will happen.
 The next time they index something that isn't there, they'll get a string of the name used, which will most likely stuff their code up.
 This is what I mean by "hackish".

-## The _class function
+## The `_class` function

-We've renamed the class function to _class, otherwise __index wouldn't get called.
-This is because __index is only called if the requested name doesn't exist in the table.
+We've renamed the class function to `_class`, otherwise `__index` wouldn't get called.
+This is because `__index` is only called if the requested name doesn't exist in the table.
 For demonstration purposes, we'll just print out the name given:

 {% highlight lua %}
 function _class(name, otherStuff)